-Our estimates for the Japanese reaction function over the whole sample (Table 3) show an insignificant coefficient on the output gap, whereas that on expected inflation is significant but well below one.
+Our estimates for the Japanese reaction function (Table 2) over the whole sample show an insignificant coefficient on the output gap, whereas that on expected inflation is significant but well below one.
 Furthermore, the equation performs poorly.
-We then tried to improve upon by including the rate on US Federal funds, which turns out to be significant.
-The results highlight the importance of US monetary policy: the Federal Funds rate exerts a strong influence on Japanese policy.
-As in the case of the US, instability in the reaction functions persists in the 1980-82 period.
-Shortening the sample to the post-1982 period (Table 4) results in a dramatic increase in the expected inflation coefficient, which suggests that the central bank's attitude towards inflation changed markedly.
-On the other hand, recursive graphics (Figure 5) point out that cyclical conditions became important only after 1992.
-Tests for structural breaks show that there is a large outlier around 1986.
-This is probably due to external pressures on Japanese monetary policy in connection with the G7 agreements on managing the value of the US\$.
-It also confirms the casual observation that Japanese monetary policy might not have been sufficiently geared towards domestic targets (see The Economist, July 17 1998), and that this might have contributed to excessive deflation in Japan in the 1990s.
+We tried to improve on this by including additional regressors.
+It turns out that the US Federal Funds rate exerts a strong influence on Japanese policy.
+As in the case of the US (see the discussion below), instability in the reaction functions persists in the 1980-82 period.
+Shortening the sample to the post-1982 period results in a dramatic increase in the expected inflation coefficient, which suggests that the central bank's attitude towards inflation changed markedly.
+On the other hand, the recursive estimates (Figure 2) show that cyclical conditions became important only after 1992.
+This confirms that in the 1980s Japanese monetary policy might have been hamstrung by agreements on managing the value of the US\$.
+It also confirms the casual observation that Japanese policy might not have been sufficiently geared towards domestic targets (see The Economist, July 17 1998), and that this might have contributed to the excessive deflation in Japan in the 1990s.

-The USA reaction function estimated over the whole sample period (Table 5) is characterised by a coefficient on inflation which is not significantly larger than one and by a significant coefficient on the output gap.
-Diagnostics tests and recursive graphics show a marked period of instability before 1985, culminating in the 1979-1982 period, when the Fed switched from interest rate targeting to monetary base targeting, which implied greater instability in money market rates.
-Since then, the Fed has opted for the targeting of money market (Federal funds) rates21.
+The USA reaction function estimated over the whole sample period (Table 3) is characterised by a coefficient on inflation which is not significantly larger than one and by a significant coefficient on the output gap.
+However, diagnostic tests and recursive graphics show a marked period of instability in the 1979-1982 period, when the Fed switched from interest rate targeting to monetary base targeting, which implied greater instability in money market rates.
+Since then, the Fed has opted for the targeting of money market (federal funds) rates21.
 Goodfriend (1995) argues that the 1979-1982 parenthesis of monetary base targeting also marked the Fed decision to aggressively clamp down on inflation expectations which was accomplished by 1985.
+Most existing accounts of US monetary policy suggests a stable environment post-1982.
+However, our recursive estimates show that this is not the case.
+The output coefficient has the wrong sign in the mid-1980s, suggesting that real interest rates were too low at a time when the output gap was positive.
+Only in the 1990s does the output coefficient sign become positive once more.